 Free-Form Digital lenses are the most important improvement in prescription sports eyewear, ever.
 We highly recommend digital prescription lenses in any frame, any prescription, every time.
 If you are getting a wrap style sports sunglasses, this digital design is even more important.

-All of our Free-Form Digital lenses use the Shamir Autograph digital design.
+Our Free-Form Digital lenses use the Shamir Autograph digital design.
 This is the best digital design in existence.
 The Essilor digital design is a very distant second place.
 Many labs have digital surfacing equipment but choose not to pay the licensing fees to use free form input.
 This is the equivalent of digitally recording your 8-track tapes.
 To see all the benefits of a digital lens you need true Free Form Digital input.

 This technology completely eliminates the "Fishbowl Effect" traditionally associated with putting prescriptions in wrap-style sunglasses.

 A traditional prescription lens has the same curve all the way across the lens surface.
 For example, if your prescription is a -2.00 and you put this on an 8-base frame, the curve all the way across the back of the lens will be -10.00. this will produce perfect vision through the optical center of the lens, but as you look away from the center, this amount of correction will deteriorate.
 If you look through the peripheral portions of the lens, you are looking through a prism.
 This can create more distortion than correction.